Engee documentation

 Magnitude-Angle to Complex

-Converts the modulus and/or phase angle of a signal to a complex signal.
+Converts the modulus and/or phase angle of the signal into a complex signal.

 Description